 Nature talk and tea

-Throughout 2018 Lodge Park will be holding a series of nature talks as Wildlife Wednesdays including afternoon tea, with a variety of specialists.
-A chance to hear from some well-known experts, chat to them over afternoon tea and ask questions.
+In 2019 Lodge Park will be continuing the series of nature talks as including afternoon tea, with a variety of specialists, started last year.
+A chance to hear from some well-known experts, chat to them over food and drink and ask some questions.

 Where to find us